 Heel lifts can be one of the best solutions to your kids’ leg length discrepancy.
 Of course that the greater the discrepancy between the legs, the more problems this can cause.

-Of course I recommend parents to take their children to their doctor when there is some sort of leg length discrepancy.
-What I have learned at the store is that no treatment is generally required if your kid’s final leg length discrepancy is less than 2 centimeters at full height.
+I recommend parents to take their children to their doctor when there is some sort of leg length discrepancy.
+What I have learned at the store is that no treatment is generally required if your kid’s total leg length discrepancy is less than 2 centimeters at full height.
 However, if the discrepancy is more than 2 centimeters, doctors might require one of these two options:

 - Surgery (to shorten the longer leg or to lengthen the shorter leg)